bkonkle/chef-cookbooks/_sources/nextsteps.txt

 configuration that you want to be uniform across all of your nodes.
 This often includes things like an admin group, or a deploy user.

-Create a directory called *roles* inside of *deploy*.
+Create a directory called *roles* inside of *config*.
 Then create a *default.rb* file inside the folder that looks like this:

 .. code-block:: ruby